Skip to main content

 The Group believes that employee growth and wellness depend upon ensuring psychological safety for employees as they go about their daily operations, and it has therefore been holding one-on-one meetings Group-wide since October 2020.
 We distributed our own handbook to all employees and provided all managers with guidance for conducting effective one-on-one meetings.

-Each year, we also conduct a questionnaire on the implementation of the one-on-one meetings throughout the Group to confirm progress.
+Each year, we also conduct a questionnaire on the implementation of the one-on-one meetings throughout the Group to confirm their frequency and progress and other matters.

-Implementation of the Nomura Real Estate Group Sustainability, Wellness, Diversity and Inclusion Survey (Your Voice Creates NEW VALUE, REAL VALUE)
+Implementation of the Nomura Real Estate Group Employee Awareness Survey (Your Voice Creates NEW VALUE, REAL VALUE)

 Action Plan for Empowering Women